 Above is a comparison chart of 7 most popular blogging/website creation platforms.
 To be honest, I’m a real WordPress “junkie”, but that doesn’t mean the comparison chart is biased.
 I’ve received a lot of questions about blogging platforms from different visitors, so I took some time and experimented with the most common ones.

 Cost – Money needed to use the blogging platform.
 Most platforms are free to use, but some of them require additional costs (More bandwidth, custom plugins and themes) or buying a hosting plan.
-NB!
-Some free services like Blogger have limitations in design monetization, that’s why they’re free to use.
+P.S.
+Some free blogging services like Blogger have limitations in design and monetization, that’s why they’re free to use.

 Availability for own domain – Whether you have the option to set up the blog on your own domain or not.
 Some platforms are built for own web addresses only while others require some additional knowledge and technical skills to make it “work” on your own domain.